Multivariate Analysis of Mixed Data: The R Package PCAmixdata: PCA of a mixture of numerical and categorical data

+The principal components are thereby written in (\ref{coefpcamix}) as a linear combination of the original numerical variables and of the original indicator vectors of the levels of the categorical variables.
+The function \code{predict.PCAmix} uses these coefficients to predict the scores (coordinates) of new observations on the $q \leq r$ first principal components ($q$ is chosen by the user) of \code{PCAmix}.

-\subsection{Illustration of PCAmix}
+\subsection{Illustration of \code{PCAmix}}

-The procedure PCAmix is illustrated with the R package PCAmixdata using the real data \Rgironde made up of four datasets.
-The dataset \Rhousing describes cities in the Gironde region with categorical and numerical variables on housing conditions.
-The function \RPCAmix calculates the factor scores of the $542$ cities, the factor scores of the 4 levels of the two categorical variables and the factor scores of the 3 numerical variables.
-The function \RplotPCAmix provides a number of graphical outputs.
-The complete R code required to run this example is provided in Appendix \ref{pcamix_code}.
+Let us now illustrate the procedure \code{PCAmix} with the data table \code{housing} of the dataset \code{gironde}.
+This data table contains $n=542$ municipalities described on $p_1=3$ numerical variables and $p_2=2$ categorical with a total of $m=4$ levels (see Appendix \ref{datades} for the description of the variables).

+In order to explore the mixed data table \code{housing}, a principal component analysis is performed using the function \code{PCAmix}.

+Note that the function \code{splitmix} splits a mixed data matrix into two datasets: one with the numerical variables and one with the categorical variables.

+The sum of the eigenvalues is equal to the total inertia $p_1+m-p_2=5$ and the first two dimensions retrieve 71\% of the total inertia.
+Let us visualize on these two dimensions the 4 different plots presented in Section \ref{plotpcamix}.

-Fig.~\ref{pcamix_plot}(a) shows a component map of the rows (cities) which are color coded according to their percentage of houses (less than 90\%, more than 90\%).
-The first dimension highlights cities with high proportions of houses on the left.
-Fig.~\ref{pcamix_plot}(b) shows a component map of the categorical columns (levels), which suggests that cities with a high proportion of houses (on the left) have a low percentage of council housing.
-The component map of numerical variables shown in Fig.~\ref{pcamix_plot}(c), referred to as the circle of correlation, indicates that population density is negatively correlated with the percentage of home owners and that these two variables discriminate the cities on the first dimension.
-Fig.~\ref{pcamix_plot}(d) is a plot of all the variables (categorical or numerical) in which squared loadings are used as coordinates.
-For numerical variables, squared loadings are squared correlations and for categorical variables the squared loadings are correlation ratios.
-In both cases, they measure the link between variables and principal components.
-In PCAmix, squared loadings are also here absolute contributions to the variance of the components.
+Figure~\ref{pcamix_plot}(a) shows the principal component map where the municipalities (the observations) are colored by their percentage of houses (less than 90\%, more than 90\%).
+The first dimension (left hand side) highlights municipalities with large proportions of privately-owned properties.
+The level map in Figure~\ref{pcamix_plot}(b) confirms this interpretation and suggests that municipalities with a high proportion of houses (on the left) have a low percentage of council housing.
+The correlation circle in Figure~\ref{pcamix_plot}(c) indicates that population density is negatively correlated with the percentage of home owners and that these two variables discriminate the municipalities on the first dimension.